Install & Product Videos

 Why does my compressor cycle up and down?

-• It's all about the signal!
-Our AC system utilize 2 thermistor sensors to detect temperature both outgoing and incoming from the AC.
-These signals are critical for the operation of the ACs internal programming.
-When the incoming air (your vehicles internal air) becomes equal to the outgoing air, when in auto mode, the AC gets a signal to turn the compressor off.
-For this function of the programming to be implemented correctly, your thermoster sensor ends must be in the appropriate locations per your specific units install manual.
+- It’s all about the signal!
+Our AC units utilize two (2) thermistor sensors to detect temperature both outgoing and incoming from the AC unit.
+These signals are critical for the operation of our AC unit’s and their internal programming.
+When the incoming air (your vehicle’s internal air) becomes equal to the outgoing air, when in auto mode, the AC unit receives a signal to turn the compressor off.
+For this function of the programming to be implemented correctly, your thermistor sensors must be in the appropriate locations per your AC unit’s install manual.
 Their separation in distant and location are critical to the nature of that programming.

-• Keep em' separated!
-While the location of those sensors is important, so is the separation of their air!
-If you havent installed the supplied air separate correctly or done the best you can to insulate the cracks and crevices separating those two air supplies, it can really confuse the ACs programming and cause the compressor to operate without reason.
+- Keep em’ separated!
+While the location of those sensors is important, so is the separation of the air within the AC unit!
+If you haven’t installed the supplied air separate correctly or done the best you can to insulate the cracks and crevices separating the incoming and outgoing air chambers, it can really confuse the AC unit’s programming and cause the compressor to operate without reason.

-• Be wise!
-A solid head on your shoulders is important in daily life; our control panel is ours!
-All of your ACs logic is stored in the control panel, as such that makes it very important to the system.
+- Be wise!
+A solid head on your shoulders is important in daily life; your AC unit’s control panel is the brain of our systems!
+All of your AC unit’s logic is stored in the control panel, as such that makes it very important to the system.
 Take care to make sure nothing is rubbing, dripping, or rattling against it as your vehicle functions or you finish your install.
 If you believe you've done so but the compressor is still not operating as expected, it may be worth trying to reprogram your controller to its default settings.
-That procedure can be found here!
+That procedure can be found in the installation manual for your specific AC unit.

 Can I change the lengths of the hoses on my split system (S1)?